railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 	Rather than edit an existing budget document, make a new version so that you can keep your original estimates safe for comparison.
 This enables you to analyze your changing perspectives of the company from revision to revision.

 Begin data entry by entering a  *Code*  and a  *Name*  in the first tab of your new budget.
 The budget  *Direction*  can be for \ ``Products``\   or \ ``Charges``\   – choose one.
-Then, in the second tab,  *Dotations/Expenses* , you can define the charges per period.
+Then, in the second tab :guilabel:`Dotations/Expenses` you can define the charges per period.
 For each period you can define a quantity and/or an amount spent in the default currency of the chart of accounts.

 It's also possible to automatically create the different income and expenses over the periods of a single fiscal year.
-To do that, click  *Spread*  on the second tab.
+To do that, click :guilabel:`Spread` on the second tab.
 A window then opens requesting the fiscal year over which you want to budget, and the total quantities and amounts for that year.
 If you want your budget to cover several years, repeat this operation several times.

 Once the charges have been generated you can modify them manually to revise the charges period by period.
-Once the amounts have been assigned over the period, you must specify the accounts for creating this budget on the third tab,  *Accounts* .
+Once the amounts have been assigned over the period, you must specify the accounts for creating this budget on the third tab :guilabel:`Accounts`.

-To do this, click  *Add*  and make multiple selections for the different accounts to be represented in the budget.
+To do this, click :guilabel:`Add` and make multiple selections for the different accounts to be represented in the budget.
 Once the three tabs are completed you can save your budget.

 .. tip:: Multiple selection